 We will arrange a grievance meeting with you, normally within 10 working days of receiving your formal grievance.
 The purpose of a grievance meeting is to enable you to explain your grievance and how you think it should be resolved, and to assist us to reach a decision based on the available evidence and the representations you have made.
 A response to your grievance may not be possible immediately concluding this meeting as further investigation may be needed.
 You will be advised of timescales as part of this meeting.
+The Trust will endeavour to ensure that all grievances are concluded within 20 working days of them being raised.

-You have a right to representation at any formal meeting as outlined in this policy.
+You have a right to be accompanied at any formal meeting as outlined in this policy.
 Guidance on conducting grievance meetings is in provided in Appendix 2.